codewithKrish02/Host-Wordpress-website-to-AWS/README.md

 Once our server and database configurations are complete, we will proceed to install WordPress.
 It's important to note that this WordPress installation won't require any coding skills; instead, we can easily create and customize our website using WordPress's user-friendly interface.
 Subsequently, we will deploy the WordPress website on AWS.

-Following the deployment, the website will initially be assigned a random domain.
-However, we have plans to establish a custom domain for our website.
-Furthermore, we will enhance the website's security by attaching an SSL certificate, enabling HTTPS (secured) access for visitors.

 ---
 ### Creating an EC2 instance: